ClickHouse/clickhouse-docs/docs/en/whats-new/changelog/cloud.md

 ### ClickHouse 22.10 version upgrade brings the following highlights

-- Improved merges on top of object stores by relaxing the “too many parts” threshold in presence of many large parts (at least 10 GiB).
+- Improved merges on top of object stores by relaxing the “too many parts” threshold in the presence of many large parts (at least 10 GiB).
 This enables up to petabytes of data in a single partition of a single table.
 - Improved control over merging with `min_age_to_force_merge_seconds` setting, to merge after a certain time threshold.
 - Added MySQL-compatible syntax to reset settings `SET setting_name = DEFAULT`.
-- Added functions for Morton curve encoding, Java integer hashing, statistical tests using `analysisOfVariance` (anova), and random number generation.
+- Added functions for Morton curve encoding, Java integer hashing, and random number generation.
-- See [detailed 22.10 release log](/docs/en/whats-new/changelog/index.md#-clickhouse-release-2210-2022-10-25) for the complete list of changes.
+- See the [detailed 22.10 changelog](/docs/en/whats-new/changelog/index.md#-clickhouse-release-2210-2022-10-25) for the complete list of changes.

 ## October 25, 2022